Posted in Car Accident on May 7, 2015

-To protect yourself from possible identity theft or fraud, do not give your address, phone number or other contact information to anyone involved, including passengers and witnesses, and do not allow anyone to take a photo of your driver license or vehicle registration.
+To protect yourself from possible identity theft or fraud, do not give your address, phone number, or other contact information to anyone involved, including passengers and witnesses, and do not allow anyone to take a photo of your driver’s license or vehicle registration.
 The only exception would be giving your contact information to a responding police officer.

 Collect names and car insurance information from all drivers involved; with this, you don’t need the contact information from the drivers.
 Be sure to get names and preferred means of contacting any witnesses.

-If you can do so safely, take pictures of the license plates of all involved vehicles, any damage to vehicles or other property.
-Snap shots of accident debris, skid marks, and anything that may have contributed to the accident, including obscured traffic signs.
+If you can do so safely, take pictures of the license plates of all involved vehicles, and any damage to vehicles or other property.
+Snapshots of accident debris, skid marks, and anything that may have contributed to the accident, including obscured traffic signs.
 Pictures of landmarks and street signs are helpful in verifying the location of the accident.

 As soon as the accident scene is cleared, before you have the chance to forget anything, write down as many details as you can, including what others said, in their own words, if possible.

 Write down the names of all police investigators or insurance claims adjusters.
 If you speak with anyone from the insurance company, write down the date and time of the conversation, the name and title of the representative, and a summary of the conversation; do this for every contact.